Graylog2/collector-sidecar/README.md

 **Windows**

+_**The Windows installation path changed to `C:\Program Files` with version 0.0.9, please stop and uninstall former installations before doing the update**_

 Install the NXLog package from the offical download [page](https://nxlog.org/products/nxlog-community-edition/download) and deactive the system service.
 We just need the binaries installed on that host.